DivineKnightGaming/SimpleGameSite/README.md

 - [X] Include consistently sized social media icons
 - [ ] Add more css options for the various information blocks
 - [ ] Add the option for a slideshow style screenshot display block.
+- [ ] Add Support for Bandcamp or other methods for soundtrack sales.

 # Credits